 - promo codes and coupons;

-- gifts and free downloads (the word “free” always works really well);
+- gifts and free downloads (the word “free” always works well);

 - information that the visitor will not find anywhere else.

-The Subscribe Form widget is used to increase a subscribers database who you can send emails to share the latest news and special offers.
+- The Subscribe Form widget is used to increase a subscribers database to send emails to share the latest news and special offers.

-Time-limited offers add a feeling of urgency and work better than anything else.
-For this purpose, use the Countdown Timer widget which shows how much time is left before the offer becomes active.
+- Time-limited offers add a feeling of urgency and work better than anything else.
+For this purpose, use the Countdown Timer widget, showing how much time is left before the offer becomes active.
 There are loads of style settings available.

 - Raise your visitor’s interest.